-- The number one advantage of a dental implant is that it is permanent.
+The number one advantage of a dental implant is that it is permanent.
 When a tooth is lost due to severe decay, failed root canal, gum disease or traumatic accident implants can be the third set of teeth (baby teeth, adult teeth, and now implants).
-Dental implants last a lifetime, improve appearance and allow you to eat foods just like you are used to eating without worry.
+Dental implants last a lifetime.
+They also improve appearance and allow you to eat foods just like you are used to eating without worry.
 The best part is that an implant can never get decay.

 3. What are the disadvantages of dental implants?

 With any minor surgical procedure, there is a risk of infection which could cause inflammation and pain.
 However, your dentist will discuss ways to prevent and manage complications.
 If you are a diabetic or smoker the risk of failure is increased.
 To get the best result, your dentist will discuss ways to stop smoking and will help you get your diabetes under control before any implants are placed.
 In some cases, the cost is increased if bone grafting material is needed.

 4. What is the success rate of dental implants?